- The average cost of car insurance in Montana is $2,193 a year or $183 per month, based on our data analysis.

 Estimate car insurance in Montana by car model

-Find out how much car insurance costs for your car make and model in Montana.
+Find out how much you’ll pay for car insurance for your vehicle make and model in Montana.

 Guide: How to estimate car insurance using our car insurance estimator tool